 2) Focus on how the weather affects your characters.

 Different people react to weather in different ways.
 Personally, I love a good thunderstorm.
 I get excited at the first sign of a snowfall.
 I get grouchy when it’s windy, and I love the smell outside after a rainy spell.

 Wingfield advises that you write or rewrite a particular scene in which the weather reflects your protagonist’s mood.
 Does it cheer them up?
 Make them sad?
-How does that reaction in turn affect how they relate to other people, or their job?
+How does that reaction affect how they relate to other people or their job?
 The Lord of the Flies is littered with examples where the weather reflects the state of affairs on the island.